How to get around Portugal; the best and cheapest ways to travel the country.

 How to get around Douro valley

-Ferry rides offer breathtaking views of the Douro River valley, plus the opportunity to explore stunning riverside villages along the way.
-Whether you're looking for a romantic cruise or simply an easy way to get from one place to another, taking a ferry in Porto is definitely worth considering!
+If you're either looking for a romantic cruise or simply an easy way to get from one place to another, taking a ferry in Porto is definitely worth considering!

 How to get around Sintra, Portugal

-For those wanting to reach many attractions and places in Sintra (don't miss Sintra National Palace – read my post about it), the Scotturb operated hop-on hop-off sightseeing buses are a great option.
-The ticket cost is 6 Euro.
-The routes offer an easy way to visit multiple palaces without needing to use an expensive there Uber or tuck-tuck.
+The routes offer an easy way to visit multiple palaces without needing to use Uber or Grab, or expensive private tuck-tuck.
 The buses stop at some of the most popular attractions, giving you plenty of opportunities to explore Sintra and around.

 There is also an old railway car going to the ocean from Sintra, which is fun to take during the warm season (the wagon is an open car with no roof, so it can get cold and windy).